ni/instrumentstudio-plugin-labview/docs/G Plug-In Guide.md

 ## Overview

-The G Plug-In SDK for LabVIEW allows users to host custom LabVIEW applications directly into the InstrumentStudio environment.
-This enables users to enhance the functionality of InstrumentStudio by adding custom measurements, controls, and displays tailored to their specific needs.
-G Plug-In support allows users to interact with LabVIEW applications from InstrumentStudio soft panel.
+The G Plug-In SDK for LabVIEW allows users to integrate custom LabVIEW applications into InstrumentStudio.
+This integration enhances InstrumentStudio's functionality by enabling the addition of highly interactive measurements, controls, and displays that are tailored to their specific requirements.
+With G Plug-In support, users can interact with LabVIEW applications directly from the InstrumentStudio soft panel, providing a unified and efficient workflow.

 Related Information: